espedzhev/curriculum_vitae/plain.md

 ### **Software Engineering Technical Team Lead**
 **Wazoku Ltd** - *Bristol, UK*
-*10/2015 – 10/2024* - 9 yr
+*10/2015 – 10/2024* - 9 years

-I joined *Wazoku Ltd* as a software engineer and have been a valuable resource to the business, improving my skills.
+I joined *Wazoku Ltd* as a software engineer and have been a valuable resource to the business, continuously improving my skills.
 As a result, I was entrusted with the responsibilities of a technical team lead within one of our teams.
-In this position, I've played a key role in collaborating with QA, product, and design teams to create a delivery-focused ethos within the engineering department and my team.
+In this role, I played a key part in collaborating with QA, product, and design teams to create a delivery-focused ethos within the engineering department and my team.

-Key challenges included efficient task prioritization and working closely with product teams to understand checkpoints and avoid unnecessary engineering effort.
+Key challenges included efficient task prioritisation and working closely with product teams to understand checkpoints and avoid unnecessary engineering effort.
 I led the technical direction for designing and implementing new product features, ensuring alignment with business goals and technical best practices.

-My responsibilities also included supervising a team of three developers, providing mentorship, and maintaining productivity at desired levels.
+My responsibilities also included supervising a team of three developers, providing mentorship, and maintaining productivity at the desired levels.
 I continuously participated in improving development processes, including the adoption of new tools and methodologies.

-As a team, we focused on ensuring high code quality through code reviews, discussing best practices, and implementing them in the existing codebase.
+As a team, we focused on ensuring high code quality through code reviews, discussing best practices, and implementing them within the existing codebase.
 We took on the challenge of working with product owners and stakeholders to translate business requirements into technical solutions within a fast-paced, 2-week sprint Agile development cycle.

-We regularly reviewed our existing systems to find ways to optimize, including reducing API response times and improving database query efficiency.
-The main project is a complex multi-tenant enterprise SaaS application.
-Core functionality is built around utilizing RESTful APIs with the Angular framework to deliver a single-page application experience to end users.
+We regularly reviewed our existing systems to find ways to optimise performance, including reducing API response times and improving database query efficiency.
+The main project was a complex multi-tenant enterprise SaaS application.
+Core functionality was built around utilising RESTful APIs with the Angular framework to deliver a single-page application experience to end users.

 Test coverage was achieved with a high number of unit, integration, and end-to-end tests.
 I participated in implementing third-party integrations, including analytics and translations.